 Laikipia holds some of the greatest and most diverse populations of wildlife in East Africa.
 Significant populations of endangered species live here, including black rhino, the African wild dog and Grevy’s zebra.

 One of the main motives in establishing Mutara was to conserve the wildlife and natural resources of the area, and to support local communities.
-The majority of our staff are employed from local communities, and our wildlife rangers and safari guides are constantly monitoring wildlife movements, behaviours and populations.
-By visiting Jambo Laikipia Camp, our guests are directly contributing to conservation efforts in this precious ecosystem.
+The majority of our staff are employed from local communities, and our wildlife rangers and safari guides are constantly monitoring wildlife movements, behaviour and populations.
+By visiting the Mutara Camp in Laikipia, our guests are directly contributing to conservation efforts in this precious ecosystem.

-We currently have four of the ‘Big Five’ here in Mutara; lion, leopard, buffalo and elephant.
-We are in the process of developing plans with the Kenya Wildlife Service and the Ol Pejeta Conservancy to introduce black rhino into Mutara, in the hope that it can become another safe haven for this highly endangered species.
+Mutara Conservancy has four of the ‘Big Five’ namely; lion, leopard, buffalo and elephant.
+We are in the process of developing plans with the Kenya Wildlife Service and the Ol Pejeta Conservancy to introduce black rhino into Mutara conservancy, in 2019, as another safe haven for this highly endangered species.

 Several other animals that can be seen here include plains zebra, giraffe, small antelopes and bucks, Grant’s gazelle, impala, warthog, hyena, the beautiful and endangered oryx, cheetah, and occasional packs of African wild dog.